-What Important Details Can You Find in the Mutual Fund Holdings Section?
+What Important Details Can You Find in this Section?

 By: Robert F. Abbott, freelance writer and author

 You may think that having looked at the name, you can skip a mutual fund holdings list, or at least a list of its top holdings.
 But should you?

 Consider this: You have two large cap mutual funds under consideration.
 One features mostly technology stocks such as Amazon and Facebook in its list of top holdings, while the other features blue chip stocks such as Proctor & Gamble and Home Depot.
 It’s likely these funds will behave quite differently in the years ahead, depending on conditions which favor one or the other.

 So, yes, I would advise at least a quick look at the list of mutual fund holdings, to determine what types of stocks you’re buying through the fund, and to know what you might not be getting (a red flag we’ll discuss later).